0xmoei/sonaric-node/README.md

 #

-* Optional: Install WSL on windows:

-  1- In windows start menu, Find and Right click on Windows Powershell and Open as administrator

-  2- Install WSL with `wsl --install`

-  3- Close & Open and then enter: `wsl` then enter a favorite user + password

-  4- Your WSL terminal is ready!

-#

-Also, you can check your points by entering this command in VPS `sonaric points`
+You can check your points by entering this command in VPS `sonaric points`

 ![image](https://github.com/user-attachments/assets/068eb151-6f1f-43a4-aa7e-930713fcb1de)